cristaloleg/cnf/README.md

 # cnf

-CNF and DIMACS in Go
+CNF and DIMACS in Go.
+Inspired by [mitchellh/go-sat](https://github.com/mitchellh/go-sat).